 What is brand equity?

 Making the sale is what ensures cash flow for the company.
-But sustained profits and shareholder value come from building brand equity (the likelihood of continued sales) in the market.
-We define that equity in ten stages of development from consumer inertia to advocacy.
+But sustained profits and shareholder value come from building brand equity (the likelihood of continued sales) in the form of a measurable audience.
+We define that equity in ten stages of development that a brand's audience passes through from consumer inertia to advocacy.
 These stages form our strategic framework.

 It starts with inertia: The consumer’s natural state of brand nescience as reflected in the absence of brand recognition or recall among a defined target group with reference to a specified category.
 The objective is to move the target from this state to the state of brand advocate as efficiently as possible.

 - Consumer Inertia The presence of a relevant want or need (either latent or expressed) among a defined market segment, but no movement towards the desired state of brand advocacy.
 I.E. “I want my little Jimmy to draw, but my problem is that he scribbles all over the walls.”

 I see you.
 I.E. “I read about your new product on a mommy blog”

 - Consumer Understanding